dop251/diskrsync/README.md

 be achieved by creating an LVM snapshot or by freezing the VM if that's not possible.

-By default the resulting file is compressed using the [spgz](https://github.com/dop251/spgz) library (this can be disabled by using --nocompress flag).
+By default the resulting file is compressed using the [spgz](https://github.com/dop251/spgz) library (this can be disabled by using --no-compress flag).
 Note this only works on filesystems that support punching holes in files like xfs or ext4.

 The utility handles sparse files (or just files with a lot of zeros) efficiently.
 The resulting